cpierce/programming-test/README.md

 | Selma | Yellow | 15,000 |
 | Selma | Violet | 5,000 |

 Web Page
-- Create a web page in PHP that uses the two MySQL tables above "colors" and "votes".
+⋅⋅⋅- Create a web page in PHP that uses the two MySQL tables above "colors" and "votes".
-- The left column should be populated from reading all the entries in the colors table.
+⋅⋅⋅- The left column should be populated from reading all the entries in the colors table.
-- The colors should be links, so that when you click on it, an Ajax call populates the Votes (obtained from MySQL) in the right column next to the color.
+⋅⋅⋅- The colors should be links, so that when you click on it, an Ajax call populates the Votes (obtained from MySQL) in the right column next to the color.
-- When clicking on "Total", use Javascript only (no server involvement) to add up and present the totals shown.
+⋅⋅⋅- When clicking on "Total", use Javascript only (no server involvement) to add up and present the totals shown.
-- Write something that you would feel comfortable shipping and maintaining.
+⋅⋅⋅- Write something that you would feel comfortable shipping and maintaining.

+The code in the files are what I have written from scratch from the above project test.
+This allows you to see my skills in MySQL, PHP, CSS and HTML 5.
+I took the liberty of optimizing the MySQL file from what it is here to better use indexes, etc.